 See the course overview below.

 Assumed knowledge: A level of knowledge equivalent to achieving a mark of at least 60 in HSC Mathematics is assumed; students who have taken HSC General Mathematics will not have achieved this level.
-Such students are advised to complete an appropriate Bridging Course before the commencement of Semester 1.
-Otherwise, they are advised to seek the advise of the First Year Director.
+Such students are advised to complete an appropriate Bridging Course before the commencement of Term 1.
+Otherwise, they are advised to seek advice from the First Year Director.

-Cycle of offering: Yearly in Semester 1; Terms 1 & 3 in trimester.
+Cycle of offering: Terms 1 & 3 only

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.

 More information: The course outline contains information about course objectives, assessment, course materials and the syllabus.

 The Online Handbook entry contains up-to-date timetabling information.

 If you are currently enrolled in MATH1031, you can log into UNSW Moodle for this course.

 For general advice, see advice on choosing first-year courses.